zaiisao/Documentation/en/Video/screensharing_web.md

 #### Screen Sharing Without an Extension

-Chrome 72 or later supports screen sharing without an extension and you do not need to set the `extensionId` parameter.
+From v2.6.0, Agora Web SDK supports screen sharing without an extension on Chrome 72 or later, and you do not need to set the `extensionId` parameter.

 ```javascript
 screenStream = AgoraRTC.createStream({